-Editor's Tip: Our editors found that staples were the best method for this craft, as it holds the eggs together well and it makes ripping the eggs open much easier.
+Editor's Tip: Our editors found that staples were the best method for this craft, as it holds the felt eggs together well and it makes ripping the eggs open much easier.
 If you're not comfortable using staples, you can try other methods of securing the eggs, such as with glue or tape.
-An adult could also stitch it with embroidery floss and a needle.
+An adult could also stitch the eggs shut with embroidery floss and a needle.

-Use our free template to cut a set of egg-shape ovals from wool felt.
+Use our free template to cut a set of egg-shape ovals from wool felt, such as Wool Felt Rolls, $5.85, Etsy.
 We used the pattern to cut several different colors of felt; opt for pastel felt to get the same look, or go with colors that match your existing Easter baskets.
 You will need only one felt shape per egg, so cut as many felt ovals as the number of eggs you wish to make.

-Use the same template to cut pieces of parchment paper that are the same size as your felt ovals.
+Use the same template to cut pieces of parchment paper (such as Non-Stick Parchment Paper, $2.50, Walmart) that are the same size as your felt ovals.
 To make the eggs, place a felt egg on a parchment paper egg.
-With the felt on top, staple around the perimiter of the egg, spacing closely and leaving an opening at the top; be sure the opening is large enough for the objects you'll fill the eggs with.
+With the felt on top, staple around the perimeter of the egg, spacing closely and leaving an opening at the top; be sure the opening is large enough for the objects you'll fill the eggs with.

-Use the openings to add a surprises to the inside of each egg.
+Use the openings to add a surprise to the inside of each egg.
 We filled our eggs with an assortment of small candies, stickers, and homemade confetti; add enough to fill the egg but not so much that you can't close the opening.
 When the eggs are filled, staple closed to seal the treats inside the eggs.
-Add the eggs to Easter baskets, incorporate them as part of your Easter decor, or leave one on each place setting at Easter brunch.
+Add the eggs to your DIY Easter baskets, incorporate them as part of your Easter decor, or use them to decorate your Easter dinner table.